How to enable Administrator account on Windows 11

 Once you complete the steps, you can sign out of the current account and sign in with the Administrator account.

-If you no longer need the local account, you can use the same instruction to disable it, but on step No. 3, make sure to use this command: net user "Administrator" /active:no.
+If you no longer need the local account, you can use the same instructions to disable it, but in step 3, make sure to use this command: net user "Administrator" /active:no.

-Enable Administrator account on Windows 11 from PowerShell
+Enable Administrator account on Windows 11 using PowerShell

 To enable the Administrator account with PowerShell on Windows 11 Pro or Home, use these steps: